Skip to Content

 • Towels – A big fluffy towel is just what you need for the ultimate spa experience.

-• Water, beer and snacks – And don’t forget please pack out all trash.
+• Trash bag – Be sure to carry out all trash you make including dog poop.
 Unfortunately, we found trash when we visited and carried it out with us.

-Keep in mind you can wear whatever you want when visiting Crab Cooker hot spring because clothing is optional and there may be nude bathers.
+Keep in mind you can wear whatever you want when visiting this hot spring because clothing is optional and there may be nude bathers.
+If nude bathers make you uncomfortable or you are visiting with kids, you may want to consider skipping this area.

 More From Mammoth Lakes